kata198/indexedredis/README.rst

 IndexedRedis
 ============

-A redis-backed very very fast ORM-style framework that supports indexes (similar to SQL).
+A redis-backed very very fast ORM-style framework that supports indexes.
+It performs searches with O(1) efficency!

 Requires a Redis server of at least version 2.6.0, and python-redis [ available at https://pypi.python.org/pypi/redis ]